 If you were in Washington on New Year’s Day, 1802, you would undoubtedly recall the Big Cheese of the time.
 No, not President Thomas Jefferson.
 This was an actual big cheese — a mammoth cheese, in fact.

-In July 1801, Leland put out a call for all Jefferson supporters to contribute as much milk and curd as they could manage (no Federalist milk was welcome).
-He and a committee of townspeople set up a cheese press in a cider mill to make what turned out to be a block of cheese of monstrous proportions.
+In July 1801, Leland put out a call for all Jefferson supporters to contribute as much milk and curd as they could manage.
+He did not welcome Federalist milk.
+Then Leland and a committee of townspeople set up a cheese press in a cider mill, They used it to make a block of cheese of monstrous proportions.

-And in early November, 1801, Leland began his journey to Washington, D.C., with the cheese.
+And in early November, 1801 Leland began his journey to Washington, D.C., with the cheese.
 Again, accounts of his travels vary.
 One story holds that six oxen pulled the cheese to the Hudson River and it traveled to Washington via water.
-Other reports say it was hauled entirely overland.
+Other reports say it made the trip entirely overland.

-Always vigorous in pressing his positions, Leland gave a brief speech on New Year’s Day in presenting the cheese to Jefferson, and worked into his remarks one jab at the president when he noted the cheese was “made without assistance of a single slave.”
+Always vigorous in pressing his positions, Leland gave a brief speech on New Year’s Day in presenting the cheese to Jefferson.
+He worked into his remarks one jab at the president when he noted the cheese was “made without assistance of a single slave.”